-Ensure Primary Reserves are open space is distributed through Tara-lka to be easily accessible to all residential lots by requiring all subdivision and development to be consistent with the Structure Plan 013.
+Ensure open space is distributed through Tara-lka to be easily accessible to all residential lots by requiring all subdivision and development to be consistent with the Structure Plan 013.

-Ensure Primary Reserves are open space is of a size, shape and type that enables a functional, recreational use by requiring all subdivision and development to be consistent with the Structure Plan 013.
+Ensure Reserves are of a size, shape and type that enables a functional, recreational use by requiring all subdivision and development to be consistent with the Structure Plan 013.

-Ensure open space is of a size, shape and type that enables functional and recreational uses by requiring all subdivision and development to be consistent with the Structure Plan 013.
+Ensure Reserves are of a size, shape and type that enables functional and recreational uses by requiring all subdivision and development to be consistent with the Structure Plan 013.

-Require open space to recognise and celebrate Muaūpoko history and values through design, wayfinding, storytelling, naming, and use of planting.
+Require Reserves to recognise and celebrate Muaūpoko history and values through design, wayfinding, storytelling, naming, and use of planting.